tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 TLS_AES_128_CCM_8_SHA256 have a shorter authentication tag and may require padding for short inputs.

+Future cipher suites which are not based on AES or ChaCha20 MUST define their own record sequence number encryption in order to be used with DTLS.

 Note that sequence number encryption is only applied to the DTLSCiphertext structure and not to the DTLSPlaintext structure, which also contains a sequence number.